-There’s no person in the world who’s completely free from the alluring call of laziness.
+No person in the world is completely free from the alluring call of laziness.

 What is procrastination?

 Procrastination is the act of putting off delaying or deferring an action to a later time.
 According to EssayAssistant, a separate term for this phenomenon appeared in 1977 when two scientific articles revealing the concept of procrastination were published.
 But the story goes much deeper than that.
 Even the ancient Egyptians used two verbs with a very similar meaning.
 The first of them was positive and signaled the ability to put off meaningless matters, ward off vanity, and focus on the important.
 The second verb was negative and used to signify putting off important matters.
 Cicero considered procrastination in decision-making and action as imprudent in all cases.
 The Athenian historian Thucydides considered procrastination as the most harmful human trait.
 Procrastination is a tendency to postpone important matters, and it can become a habit of the mind.
 It stands in contrast to laziness, where a person does not do a thing and does not worry about it.
 Procrastination is often a major source of stress and anxiety for students.
 Despite all the worries, important tasks still give way to insignificant and comfortable activities, and the whole thing turns into a vicious cycle.

 Procrastination is a consequence of a lack of confidence in yourself, your abilities, and the value of the work to be done.
 Because of this, instead of efficient and fast execution, each task goes through several stages of evaluation.
 First, you may convince yourself that you can’t handle the task.
 And afterward, even if you start working on it, you may be second-guessing yourself.